hindu-muppala/WeCare/README.md

 # WeCare
-Idea: To help street dogs and other street animals for food. submision for hack the world 2
+Idea: To help street dogs and other street animals for food. submision for hack around the world 2